sheik/create/README.md

 Create is a language agnostic build tool that allows you to define steps and dependencies.

 ## Using Create in Your Project ##
-In order to use create, first go into your project directory and execute the following:
+In order to use create, first go into your project directory (with go module set up) and execute the following:

     go install github.com/sheik/create/cmd/create@latest
     create update